 What is achromatopsia?

 Achromatopsia is a rare genetic eye disorder.
 It affects a person’s ability to see or distinguish colors (also known as color blindness).
-People with achromatopsia have a complete or partial lack of color vision.
+People with achromatopsia may have a complete or partial lack of color vision.
 Other visual impairments are often present as well.

 Achromatopsia is a condition that affects both eyes.
 It generally does not progress, meaning that a person’s vision typically does not worsen over time due to this disorder.

-Like most types of color blindness, achromatopsia results from a problem within the retina.
+Like many types of color blindness, achromatopsia results from a problem within the retina.
 The retina is a light-sensitive membrane in the back of the eye that contains special cells called photoreceptors.
 These cells, which consist of rods and cones, convert light into signals that help the brain interpret the images a person sees.
 Rods help the eye to see in the dark and low light.
 Cones allow the eye to see in color vision.

 There are three types of cones in the retina — those that detect red, green and blue.
 Color blindness occurs if one or more of these cone types are missing or defective.
 When achromatopsia is present, all three types of cone receptor cells are affected.

-Most individuals with achromatopsia have complete color blindness.
+Many individuals with achromatopsia have complete color blindness.
 They see the world in black, white and gray.
 Those with incomplete achromatopsia may have a limited ability to visualize colors.

 How common is achromatopsia?